-Regardless, TOP-19-001 did not make use of this shape information in the fit.
+However, TOP-19-001 did not make use of this shape information in the fit.
 Rather, the next step in TOP-19-001's implementation was to evaluate the up/down TH1EFTs at the SM, and use that weight as a rate uncertainty to hand to Combine.
-As this uncertainty is implemented as a rate uncertainty in Combine, it will not change as a function of the WC (it is fixed at this value for all values of the WCs).
-While we should again emphasize that this is not correct, it may be a valid approximation.
+As this uncertainty is implemented as a rate uncertainty in Combine, it will not change as a function of the WC (it is fixed at this value for all points in the WC space).
+While we should again emphasize that this is not correct (as outlined in Section F.1), it may be a valid approximation.
 This final step in the implementation is visualized in Figure F.4.